 Best & Worst ETFs & Mutual Funds: Materials Sector

-The Materials sector ranks sixth out of the ten sectors as detailed in my Sector Rankings for ETFs and Mutual Funds report.
-It gets my Neutral rating, which is based on aggregation of ratings of 10 ETFs and 15 mutual funds in the Materials sector as of January 25th, 2013.
-Prior reports on the best & worst ETFs and mutual funds in every sector are here.
+The Materials sector ranks sixth out of the ten sectors as detailed in my sector rankings for ETFs and mutual funds.
+It gets my Neutral rating, which is based on aggregation of ratings of 10 ETFs and 15 mutual funds in the Materials sector as of October 9, 2012.
+Prior reports on the best & worst ETFs and mutual funds in every sector and style are here.

-Figure 1 ranks from best to worst the nine Materials ETFs that meet our liquidity standards and Figure 2 shows the five best and worst-rated Materials mutual funds.
+Figure 1 ranks from best to worst all ten Materials ETFs and Figure 2 shows the five best and worst-rated Materials mutual funds.
 Not all Materials sector ETFs and mutual funds are created the same.
-The number of holdings varies widely (from 30 to 156), which creates drastically different investment implications and ratings.
+The number of holdings varies widely (from 31 to 155), which creates drastically different investment implications and ratings.
 The best ETFs and mutual funds allocate more value to Attractive-or-better-rated stocks than the worst ETFs and mutual funds, which allocate too much value to Neutral-or-worse-rated stocks.

 Investors should not buy any Materials ETFs or mutual funds because none get an Attractive-or-better rating.
 If you must have exposure to this sector, you should buy a basket of Attractive-or-better rated stocks and avoid paying undeserved fund fees.
 Active management has a long history of not paying off.